kristjanvalur/py-asynkit/README.md

 This allows you to prepare and dispatch long running operations __as soon as possible__ while still being able to asynchronously wait for the result.

-`asynckit.eager` can also be used directly on the returned coroutine:
+`asynkit.eager` can also be used directly on the returned coroutine:
 ```python
 log = []